0xPolygon/polygon-docs/docs/pos/how-to/bridging/ethereum-polygon/matic-to-ethereum.md

 - A transaction is executed on the child contract deployed on the Polygon chain.
 - An event is also emitted in this transaction.
 The parameters of this event includes the data which has to be transferred from Polygon PoS to Ethereum.
-- The validators on the PoS network pick up this transaction in a specific interval of time( probably 10-30mins), validate them and add them to the checkpoint on Ethereum.
+- The validators on the PoS network pick up this transaction in a specific interval of time( probably 10-30 mins), validate them and add them to the checkpoint on Ethereum.
 - A checkpoint transaction is created on the `RootChain` contract and the checkpoint inclusion can be checked using this [script](https://github.com/rahuldamodar94/matic-learn-pos/blob/transfer-matic-ethereum/script/check-checkpoint.js)
 - Once the checkpoint addition is completed, the `matic.js` library can be used to call the `exit` function of the `RootChainManager` contract.
 Here's an [example](https://github.com/rahuldamodar94/matic-learn-pos/blob/transfer-matic-ethereum/script/exit.js).
 - Running the script, verifies the inclusion of the Polygon transaction hash on Ethereum chain, and then in turn calls the `exitToken` function of the [predicate](https://github.com/rahuldamodar94/matic-learn-pos/blob/transfer-matic-ethereum/contracts/CustomPredicate.sol) contract.